rolandbaer/list-last-changes/readme.txt

 * Select the number of entries in the list
 * Define pages to be excluded
-* Show the author of the page/post
+* Show the author or the last editor of the page/post

 = Exclude page or post =
 To exclude a page or post from being listed in the widget do the following steps: